XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 All Ripple addresses, including operational and standby addresses, are subject to the transfer fee.
 If you set a nonzero transfer fee, then you must send extra (to pay the TransferRate) when making payments from your operational address or standby address.
 In other words, your addresses must pay back a little of the balance your issuing address created, each time you make a payment.

-* In `rippled`'s APIs, you can accomplish this by setting the [`SendMax` transaction parameter](reference-transaction-format.html#payment) higher than the destination `Amount` parameter.
+* In `rippled`'s APIs, you should set the [`SendMax` transaction parameter](reference-transaction-format.html#payment) higher than the destination `Amount` parameter.
-* In RippleAPI, you can accomplish this by setting the `source.maxAmount` parameter higher than the `destination.amount` parameter; or, by setting the `source.amount` parameter higher than the `destination.minAmount` parameter.
+* In RippleAPI, you should set the `source.maxAmount` parameter higher than the `destination.amount` parameter; or, set the `source.amount` parameter higher than the `destination.minAmount` parameter.

 **Note:** The TransferRate does not apply when sending issuances directly to the issuing address.
 The issuing address must always accept its issuances at face value in the RCL.
 This means that customers don't have to pay the TransferRate if they send payments to the issuing address directly, but they do when sending to an operational address.
 If you accept payments at both addresses, you may want to adjust the amount you credit customers in your system of record when customers send payments to the operational address, to compensate for the TransferRate the customer pays.

 For example: If ACME sets a transfer fee of 1%, a Ripple payment to deliver 5 EUR.ACME from a customer address to ACME's issuing address would cost exactly 5 EUR.ACME.
-However, the customer would need to send 5.05 EUR.ACME in order to deliver 5 EUR.ACME to ACME's operational address.
+However, the customer would need to send 5.05 EUR.ACME to deliver 5 EUR.ACME to ACME's operational address.
 (The issuing address's total obligations in the RCL decrease by 0.05 EUR.ACME.)
 When ACME credits customers for payments to ACME's operational address, ACME credits the customer for the amount delivered to the operational address _and_ the transfer fee, giving the customer €5,05 in ACME's systems.

 ## Sending Payments to Customers ##

-When you build an automated system to send payments into Ripple for your customers, you must ensure that it constructs payments carefully.
+When you build an automated system to send payments into Ripple for your customers, you must make sure that it constructs payments carefully.
 Malicious actors are constantly trying to find ways to trick a system into paying them more money than it should.

 One common pitfall is performing pathfinding before sending sending a payment to customers in Ripple.
-If you specify the issuers correctly, the [default paths](concept-paths.html#default-paths) are sufficient to deliver the currency as intended.
+If you specify the issuers correctly, the [default paths](concept-paths.html#default-paths) can deliver the currency as intended.

 The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send a payment from the operational address rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to the customer address raKEEVSGnKSD9Zyvxu4z6Pqpm4ABH8FS6n, sending and delivering funds issued by the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW.